Xtages/site/blog/content/posts/react-and-cognito/index.md

 already bought into the AWS ecosystem and it's also cheaper than some other alternatives.

-It's not too difficult to integrate React and Cognito, however Cognito's reference documentation for their Javascript/Typescript package lacks some in-depth detail, they also have several seemenly overlapping packages (`amplify`, `@aws-amplify/auth` and `amazon-cognito-identity-js`) that make it hard to pinpoint exactly which one is necessary for Cognito to work.
+It's not too difficult to integrate React and Cognito, however Cognito's reference documentation for their Javascript/Typescript package lacks some in-depth detail, they also have several seemingly overlapping packages (`amplify`, `@aws-amplify/auth` and `amazon-cognito-identity-js`) that make it hard to pinpoint exactly which one is necessary for Cognito to work.
 Amazon also tends to push Amplify as a whole for the auth solution when it's not really necessary to add all that code to your app.